One person is great at plot and their writing partner specializes in prose. Why don’t those literary geniuses team up and write the best book ever?

 You know those mid-afternoon thoughts that pop unbidden into your brain?
 This is an actual thought I thought.
 Then I chewed it over some more, it makes sense why there hasn’t been a Stephen King-Kazuo Ishiguro mashup yet.
 They have different styles, different audiences, different goals.
 The final manuscript would likely be a disjointed story following characters with unclear motives and all wrapped up with a terrible ending.

-Luckily, your marketing squad can make a version of this dream team a reality.
+Luckily, your marketing squad can make a version of this dream team a reality with an integrated marketing strategy.
 Your team of dozens of creative minds can come together and make your own version of a blockbuster bestseller: a coordinated, cohesive integrated marketing strategy.
 As long as you agree on the style, audience, and goals, you’ll be well on your way to writing a novel with the customer as the hero of your marketing campaign and at the center of your brand story.

-Before you begin any integrated marketing strategy, make sure to tick these five boxes to get you started on the right foot.
+Before you begin any integrated marketing strategy to raise brand awareness with potential customers, make sure to tick these five boxes to get you started on the right foot.

 The first step before embarking on a new marketing path is not to pinpoint what you’re trying to do, but WHY you’re trying to do it.
 It’s imperative to have a rock-solid reason why you’re investing the time and resources into a large-scale marketing and advertising effort.
 Are you raising awareness of a new product or service?
 Do you want to reach a new target audience?
 Drive a new company narrative?
 Only once you’ve decided on your WHY can you then start planning your desired outcomes and strategizing the route that’ll lead you to success.